visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

 7. Click *Apply*.
 8. Make another pick.

-  * You get info about pressure, the coordinates of each node, and the logical coordinates for the zone.
+  * You get information about pressure, the coordinates of each node, and the logical coordinates for the zone.

 Other plots
 -----------